Read the web. Not the slop.

 "Even If You Cancel" Promise

 Export everything, anytime.
 Your data is yours.
-Cancel and your saved articles stay available for export.
+Cancel and your saved articles stay available for export as JSON.

 I'm building this in public.